Platooning, a step closer

 A step closer to public highways

-During the trials the technology proves to be effective.
-It not only assists the four trucks to operate as one in a steady semi-autonomous platoon, but is also shows that it is ready to tackle unplanned, real-life, interruptions.
-These tests show how ready the system is for public road testing.
-Each test takes platooning a step closer to public highways.
+During the trials, the technology proves to be effective.
+It not only assists the four trucks to operate as one in a steady semi-autonomous platoon, but it also shows that it is ready to tackle unplanned, real-life, interruptions.

 “I would like to see pilot tests on a larger scale on public roads in three years,” Tornmalm says.